Other University Symbols

 • Text or graphics should not be placed within the paw print or in the space between the toes and palm.

-• Merchandise featuring the paw print must be produced by licensed vendors (visit the Licensing website for more information), and requires a registration symbol in the location shown below.
+• Merchandise featuring the paw print must be produced by licensed vendors (please see licensing.psu.edu for more information) and requires a registration symbol in the location shown below.

 NOTE: Exceptions to the above information must receive advance approval from the Office of Strategic Communications.
 Contact Strategic Communications at pennstatebrand@psu.edu for approval or more information.